Simplifying mailing cost estimates by a natural chat experience

 Time on Task

-Some users misunderstood the bot’s capabilities, thinking it could only perform calculations, whereas it can also provide recommendations and service comparisons.
+Some users misunderstood the bot’s capabilities, assuming it could only perform calculations, while it can also provide recommendations and service comparisons.
+I revised the introduction to communicate these capabilities more clearly.

 Before